vtex-apps/search-graphql/docs/README.md

     """
     hideUnavailableItems: Boolean = false
     """
+    If true, remove hidden facets from the result.
+    """
+    hidden: Boolean = false
+    """
     If you want faster searches and do not care about most up to date prices and promotions, use skip value.
     """
     simulationBehavior: SimulationBehavior = default